dskarlatos/JamaisVu/scripts/README.md

 ### Be Patient
 There will be ~5700 jobs in total.
 On average, a job takes ~20 minutes to finish.
-So, you can estimate the total execution time based on the number of condor slots on your machine.
+So, you can estimate the total execution time based on the number of condor slots on your cluster.
-On our machine, which has 80 slots, it takes about 1 day to finish all the jobs.
+On our environment, which has 80 slots, it takes about 1 day to finish the total number of jobs.
 You can use script `status` to print detailed jobs status information.

 ### Collect Results
-After all jobs are finished, you can collect experiment results using scripts named `collect` under each study directory (please make sure the required [Python libraries](requirements.txt) are installed).
+After the jobs are finished, you can collect the results using the scripts named `collect` under each study directory (please make sure that the required [Python libraries](requirements.txt) are installed).
 The script will read stats, print stats in CSV format, and create a plot named `<study name>.pdf`.
 The following command will collect results for every study